 Can you explain what the tool did and why that step was appropriate?

-Are prompts, scripts, outputs, and manual corrections stored somewhere you can revisit?
+Are prompts, scripts, outputs, and manual corrections stored in a place you can revisit?

 Did you verify a sample of outputs against the original sources?